 Why Foot Health Matters More With Age

-Ageing affects the feet in several ways.
-Skin often becomes thinner, nails can thicken, joints may stiffen, and circulation can reduce over time.
+Ageing changes the feet in several ways.
+Skin often becomes thinner, nails can thicken, joints may stiffen and circulation can reduce.

-Conditions such as diabetes, arthritis, and peripheral vascular disease can further increase risk, especially when changes in feet are not picked up early.
+Conditions such as diabetes, arthritis and peripheral vascular disease can increase that risk further.

 - Thickened or fungal nails